harc007/one-off-problems/README.md

 1) FASHION MNIST PROBLEM
     - File: fashion_mnist_net.py
     - Running this file trains a Convolutional Neural Network.
+    - Command line arguments are -e number_of_epochs and -p path_to_save_file
     - Code written using PyTorch and can be run on GPU
     - This CNN accepts images of dimensions 28x28x1
     - This CNN has first layer as a conv layer with 6 filters and window size 5x5.
 This layer converts 28x28x1 input to 24x24x6 output